sswam/web2tk/README.md

 ### Data Storage

-- The recommended data storage method is inspired by [http://www.strozzi.it/cgi-bin/CSA/tw7/I/en_US/NoSQL/Home%20Page](NoSQL: a non-SQL RDBMS).
+- The recommended data storage method is inspired by [NoSQL: a non-SQL RDBMS](http://www.strozzi.it/cgi-bin/CSA/tw7/I/en_US/NoSQL/Home%20Page).
 - Store content and data in append-only plain-text files as much as possible.
 - For editable content, append new copies of entire records to the data files.
 - Data files can be compacted later, to remove or archive old copies of records.